 Any student found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
 Any school employee found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
+Any school volunteer found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
 Any school volunteer found to have violated or retaliated in violation of this policy shall be subject to measures up to, and including, removal from service and exclusion from school grounds.